- Includes one Regular flow Tampax menstrual cup, one carrying case and a welcome guide. Ships in a...

 We’re seriously conflicted and we’re not sure whether we should love it, or hate it.
 You’d best decide for yourself!

 On the one hand, it’s nice to see a company with some serious distribution power get into the menstrual cup world because they have the potential to bring them to the masses.
-You might soon see a menstrual cup in every single tampon aisle in the world.
+You might soon see it in every single tampon aisle in the world.

 On the other hand, it’s very expensive, and perhaps more than it should be!
-It’s also made by a company that doesn’t exactly have women’s health at the forefront.
+It’s also made by someone who doesn’t exactly have women’s health at the forefront.

 There are Better Cups out There